mbarker84/css-irl/src/pages/debugging-css-grid.md

 ### What are implicit tracks?

 Implicit tracks are tracks that are only created by placing items.
-They can be very useful.
-If you have a grid with four columns that we want to fill with an indeterminate number of items (e.g. a news feed), then we won’t know how many rows we need.
+This behaviour in Grid is intentional, and very useful.
+An example is if you have a grid with four columns that we want to fill with an indeterminate number of items (e.g. a news feed.
+If we don’t know the number of items, we won’t know how many rows we need for the grid.
 By default, grid items are placed into the next available grid cell.
 We can simply omit the `grid-template-rows` property and allow Grid’s auto-placement to create the right number of rows for our content.

 (Side note: I’m assuming here that the grid is using the default `grid-auto-flow: row`.
 If you change this to `grid-auto-flow: column` then implicit tracks will be created on the row axis instead.)

 ```css
 .grid {